is having to choose between

 Eena inched up her shoulders and then let them fall.

 “May I take a peek?”
-The doctor stood
+The doctor stood up with the intent of examining

 “My back is fine,” Eena mumbled, frowning at the woman.